The strange case of the 1941 UT football season.

 The victory over SMU, though, exacted a price.
 Four key players were injured and would be unable to participate the next week.
 And Baylor, playing at home in Waco, was understandably motivated at the prospect of hosting the No. 1 team in the nation.
 The Bears fought hard to earn a 7-7 tie with Texas, and as there was no overtime, the score ended UT’s perfect record.

 That evening, a devastated Texas football squad arrived at the Austin train station at Third Street and Congress Avenue.
-They were met by thousands of supportive fans who escorted the team to campus with a torchlight parade, though the mood was tainted and somber.
+They were met by thousands of supportive fans who escorted the team to campus with a torchlight parade (photo at left), though the mood was tainted and somber.
 In recognition of the tie score, the Tower was floodlit half orange and half white, but when the next AP poll was released, Texas had fallen to No. 2, behind the University of Minnesota.

 Texas Christian University was next on the schedule, and while the Longhorns tried to shrug off their disappointment in Waco, the “curse” of the Life magazine cover lingered.
 For most of the game, the score was again tied 7-7, but with eight seconds left in the final period, TCU’s Emory Nix completed a 19-yard pass to Van Hall in the end zone to give the Horned Frogs a 14-7 victory.
 Hapless Texas saw its ranking drop eight positions to 10th.